Learn brokerage account tax filing rules, including when consolidated 1099s are due, and the deadline for the tax year 2018.

 Can there be a benefit to waiting another two weeks?
 Absolutely—a lot can happen in two weeks!
 For example:

 The key to filing taxes is being prepared.
 TD Ameritrade provides information and resources to help you navigate tax season.

 But don’t assume that if you get one corrected form, you’re in the clear.
 More corrections could come.
 Firms are required to produce corrected forms in a timely manner, so if the funds in which you invest reallocate in September (and yes, this happens!), you will receive a corrected tax form.

 Every effort is made to send tax forms out earlier for accounts that have little chance of correction.
 For instance, perhaps an investor didn’t have any trades in December that would be impacted by trading activity the following January, or the securities they hold don’t typically reallocate distributions.
 Still, there’s no guarantee a corrected form won’t be issued.

 Suppose it’s February 4 and your broker indicates your tax form will be mailed out by the 15th.
 Rest assured, this is within the IRS 1099 deadline; the firm didn’t get an extension just to make you wait.
 After all, brokerages don’t like issuing corrections any more than you like receiving them.

 Once you're logged in to tdameritrade.com, go to My Account > Tax Center.
 Check out the Tax Document Calendar for due dates and other information on forms TD Ameritrade generates.

 You can also Ask Ted®.
-You’ll find this button along the top navigation bar.
+You’ll find him under the Support button along the top navigation bar.
 If he doesn’t know the answer to your tax question and it’s during standard business hours (Monday–Friday, 9 a.m. to 5:30 p.m.
 ET), use our Chat feature to speak with a Tax Services Representative.

 TD Ameritrade does not provide tax advice.
 We suggest you consult with a tax-planning professional with regard to your personal circumstances.